Introduction to the Master Program

 - Proof of English proficiency at level B2 of the Common European Framework of Reference for Languages (CEFR)

-The application documents must be submitted in full to the office responsible for admission at Freie Universität Berlin by the closing date for applications.
+The application documents must be submitted in full to the office responsible for admission at Freie Universität Berlin by the deadline for applications.

 Further information on the application and admission procedure can be found on the central pages of Freie Universität.